PSLmodels/taxdata/README.md

 tree using the [`csvcopy.sh` bash script](csvcopy.sh).
-Use the dryrun option to see which files would be copied (because they are newer than the corresponding files in the Tax-Calculator directory tree) without doing the actual copy.
-At the terminal command-prompt in the top-level taxdata directory, execute `./csvcopy` to get help.
+Use the dryrun option to see which files would be copied (because they are newer than the corresponding files in the Tax-Calculator directory tree) without actually doing the file copies.
+At the terminal command-prompt in the top-level taxdata directory, execute `./csvcopy.sh` to get help.

 Contributing to taxdata Repository